Crisis-hit EU airlines seek 'more balanced' passenger rights

 "We are going to legally try this," said Johan Lundgren, who is the current A4E chairman.
 "Amazingly these monopoly air navigation service providers are being allowed to pass on 5.4 billion euros to airlines and to our customers," he said.

-(Reporting by Laurence Frost, Sarah Young and Marine Strauss Editing by Mark Heinrich)
+(Reporting by Laurence Frost, Sarah Young and Marine Strauss Editing by Mark Heinrich and Mark Potter)

 ((laurence.frost@thomsonreuters.com; +33 1 4949 5683 @Laurence_Frost DMs on; Reuters Messaging: N/A))